-The extraordinary Sainfoin white Honey
+The extraordinary Sainfoin White Honey

 Many legumes are excellent honey producers.
 You need only to think of a clover, sweet clover, alfalfa, black locust, and kudzu to realise the value of legumes to beekeepers.
 But the undervalued Sainfoin beats them all when it comes to nectar production.
 The perfect conditions for pure monofloral Sainfoin honey are in the rocky meadows of the Tian Shan Mountains in Kyrgyzstan, where we met our partner beekeepers.
 The white Sainfoin honey is collected by honey bees with impressive vitality, allowing them to survive in the environment at over 2,700 meters above sea level.

-Botanical Name – Onobrychis viciifolia also known as Holy Hay
+Botanical Name – Onobrychis viciifolia, also known as Holy Hay

-Crystallisation –Sainfoin honey is known for its crystallised white creamy form with very finely dispersed crystals.
+Crystallisation –Sainfoin honey is known for its crystallised white creamy form with finely dispersed crystals.
 It can be compared to white chocolate mousse.

 - Good Antioxidant

 Raw Sainfoin white honey contains antioxidants called flavonoids and phenolic compounds.
 Antioxidants help to protect your body from cell damage due to free radicals.
 Free radicals contribute to the ageing process.
-They may also add to your risk for chronic conditions like cancer and heart disease.
+They may also increase your risk for chronic conditions like cancer and heart disease.
 Studies show that polyphenols in honey, particularly raw natural honey, may play a role in preventing heart diseases.

-- May help with fertility
+- It may help with fertility.